faubourg-numerique/fiware-dsc/README.md

     | Policy path            | /ar/policy                                                                    |
     | Implementation name    | Keyrock                                                                       |
     | Implementation version | 0.0.0                                                                         |

+    > If your **full-certificate-chain.pem** file only contains two certificates, repeat the second in the third one's field.

 - Go to **Administration** → **Authorization registry grants**